 Mon. | Wed. | Fri. | 1:00 - 2:00pm

-This course fulfills the following Major requirements: Geographical area (D) and Chronological period (III), based on the topic of the final research paper or project.
+This course fulfills the following Major requirements: Geographical area (D) and Chronological period (III).

 *This course will not meet for discussion sections.